stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 papers which excited their wonder.
-There were cryptic formulae and diagrams in his and other hands which Ward now either copied with care or had photographed, and one extremely mysterious letter in a chirography that the searcher recognised from items in the Registry of Deeds as positively Joseph Curwen&rsquo;s.
+There were cryptic formulae and diagrams in his and other hands which Ward now either copied with care or had photographed, and one extremely mysterious letter in a chirography that the searcher recognised from items in the Registry of Deeds as positively Joseph Curwen's.

   This Curwen letter, though undated as to the year, was evidently not the one in answer to which Orne had written the confiscated missive; and from internal evidence Ward placed it not much later than 1750.
 It may not be amiss to give the text in full, as a sample of the style of one whose history was so dark and terrible.
-The recipient is addressed as &ldquo;Simon&rdquo;, but a line (whether drawn by Curwen or Orne Ward could not tell) is run through the word.
+The recipient is addressed as  "Simon ", but a line (whether drawn by Curwen or Orne Ward could not tell) is run through the word.

     Prouidence, I. May (Ut. vulgo)
-Brother:&mdash;
+Brother:--
-My honour&rsquo;d Antient ffriende, due Respects and earnest Wishes to Him whom we serve for y<font size=-2>  r     eternall Power.
-I am just come upon That which you ought to knowe, concern&rsquo;g the Matter of the Laste Extremitie and what to doe regard&rsquo;g yt.
-I am not dispos&rsquo;d to followe you in go&rsquo;g Away on acct. of my Yeares, for Prouidence hath not y    e     Sharpeness of y    e     Bay in hunt&rsquo;g oute uncommon Things and bringinge to Tryall.
-I am ty&rsquo;d up in Shippes and Goodes, and cou&rsquo;d not doe as you did, besides the Whiche my ffarme at Patuxet hath under it What you Knowe, that wou&rsquo;d not waite for my com&rsquo;g Backe as an Other.
+My honour'd Antient ffriende, due Respects and earnest Wishes to Him whom we serve for y<font size=-2>  r     eternall Power.
+I am just come upon That which you ought to knowe, concern'g the Matter of the Laste Extremitie and what to doe regard'g yt.
+I am not dispos'd to followe you in go'g Away on acct. of my Yeares, for Prouidence hath not y    e     Sharpeness of y    e     Bay in hunt'g oute uncommon Things and bringinge to Tryall.
+I am ty'd up in Shippes and Goodes, and cou'd not doe as you did, besides the Whiche my ffarme at Patuxet hath under it What you Knowe, that wou'd not waite for my com'g Backe as an Other.

-  But I am not unreadie for harde ffortunes, as I haue tolde you, and haue longe work&rsquo;d upon y    e     Way of get&rsquo;g Backe after y<font size=-2>  e     Laste.
+  But I am not unreadie for harde ffortunes, as I haue tolde you, and haue longe work'd upon y    e     Way of get'g Backe after y<font size=-2>  e     Laste.
 I laste Night strucke on y    e
-Wordes that bringe up YOGGE-SOTHOTHE, and sawe for y    e     firste Time that fface spoke of by Ibn Schacabao in ye &mdash;&mdash;.
+Wordes that bringe up YOGGE-SOTHOTHE, and sawe for y    e     firste Time that fface spoke of by Ibn Schacabao in ye ----.
 And IT said, that y<font size=-2>  e     III Psalme in y    e     Liber-Damnatus holdes y    e     Clauicle.
 With Sunne in V House, Saturne in Trine, drawe y<font size=-2>  e     Pentagram of Fire, and saye y    e     ninth Uerse thrice.
-This Uerse repeate eache Roodemas and Hallow&rsquo;s Eue; and y<font size=-2>  e     Thing will breede in y    e     Outside Spheres.
+This Uerse repeate eache Roodemas and Hallow's Eue; and y<font size=-2>  e     Thing will breede in y    e     Outside Spheres.

-    And of y    e     Seede of Olde shal One be borne who shal looke Backe, tho&rsquo; know&rsquo;g not what he seekes.
+    And of y    e     Seede of Olde shal One be borne who shal looke Backe, tho' know'g not what he seekes.

   Yett will this availe Nothing if there be no Heir, and if the Saltes, or the Way to make the Saltes, bee not Readie for his Hande; and here I will owne, I have not taken needed Stepps nor founde Much.
-Ye Process is plaguy harde to come neare; and it uses up such a Store of Specimens, I am harde putte to it to get Enough, notwithstand&rsquo;g the Sailors I have from y    e     Indies.
+Ye Process is plaguy harde to come neare; and it uses up such a Store of Specimens, I am harde putte to it to get Enough, notwithstand'g the Sailors I have from y    e     Indies.
 Ye People aboute are become curious, but I can stande them off.
-Ye Gentry are worse than the Populace, be&rsquo;g more Circumstantiall in their Accts. and more believ&rsquo;d in what they tell.
-That Parson and Mr. Merritt have talk&rsquo;d some, I am fearfull, but no Thing soe far is Dangerous.
-Ye Chymical substances are easie of get&rsquo;g, there be&rsquo;g II. goode Chymists in Towne, Dr. Bowen and Sam: Carew.
-I am foll&rsquo;g oute what Borellus saith, and haue Helpe in Abdool Al-Hazred his VII.
+Ye Gentry are worse than the Populace, be'g more Circumstantiall in their Accts. and more believ'd in what they tell.
+That Parson and Mr. Merritt have talk'd some, I am fearfull, but no Thing soe far is Dangerous.
+Ye Chymical substances are easie of get'g, there be'g II. goode Chymists in Towne, Dr. Bowen and Sam: Carew.
+I am foll'g oute what Borellus saith, and haue Helpe in Abdool Al-Hazred his VII.
 Booke.
 Whatever I gette, you shal haue.
 And in y    e     meane while, do not neglect to make use of y<font size=-2>  e     Wordes I haue here giuen.
-I haue them Righte, but if you Desire to see HIM, imploy the Writings on y    e     Piece of &mdash;&mdash; that I am putt&rsquo;g in this Packet.
-Saye y    e     Uerses every Roodmas and Hallow&rsquo;s Eue; and if y    r     Line runn out not,   one shall bee in yeares to come that shal looke backe and use what Saltes or Stuff for Saltes you shal leaue him.
+I haue them Righte, but if you Desire to see HIM, imploy the Writings on y    e     Piece of ---- that I am putt'g in this Packet.
+Saye y    e     Uerses every Roodmas and Hallow's Eue; and if y    r     Line runn out not,   one shall bee in yeares to come that shal looke backe and use what Saltes or Stuff for Saltes you shal leaue him.
 Job XIV.
 XIV.

   I rejoice you are again at Salem, and hope I may see you not longe hence.
-I have a goode Stallion, and am think&rsquo;g of get&rsquo;g a Coach, there be&rsquo;g one (Mr.
+I have a goode Stallion, and am think'g of get'g a Coach, there be'g one (Mr.
-Merritt&rsquo;s) in Prouidence already, tho&rsquo; y    e     Roades are bad.
-If you are dispos&rsquo;d to Travel, doe not pass me bye.
-From Boston take y<font size=-2>  e     Post Rd. thro&rsquo; Dedham, Wrentham, and Attleborough, goode Taverns be&rsquo;g at all these Townes.
-Stop at Mr. Bolcom&rsquo;s in Wrentham, where y<font size=-2>  e     Beddes are finer than Mr. Hatch&rsquo;s, but eate at y<font size=-2>  e     other House for their Cooke is better.
-Turne into Prou. by Patucket ffalls, and y    e     Rd. past Mr. Sayles&rsquo;s Tavern.
+Merritt's) in Prouidence already, tho' y    e     Roades are bad.
+If you are dispos'd to Travel, doe not pass me bye.
+From Boston take y<font size=-2>  e     Post Rd. thro' Dedham, Wrentham, and Attleborough, goode Taverns be'g at all these Townes.
+Stop at Mr. Bolcom's in Wrentham, where y<font size=-2>  e     Beddes are finer than Mr. Hatch's, but eate at y<font size=-2>  e     other House for their Cooke is better.
+Turne into Prou. by Patucket ffalls, and y    e     Rd. past Mr. Sayles's Tavern.
 My House opp.
-Mr. Epenetus Olney&rsquo;s Tavern off y    e      Towne Street, Ist on y    e     N. side of Olney&rsquo;s Court.
+Mr. Epenetus Olney's Tavern off y    e      Towne Street, Ist on y    e     N. side of Olney's Court.
 Distance from Boston Stone abt.
 XLIV Miles.

   Sir, I am y    r     olde and true ffriend and Servt. in